alliomeria/ethical_ml_usage_tags/README.md

 Please see the full [Wikidata Items document](wikidata-items.md) for more details.

-## SKOS & Turtle Versions of the Statements
+## JSON-LD + RDF Versions of the Statements

-SKOS & Turtle serialized versions of the four statements to be crafted during the later half of 2024.
+JSON-LD + RDF serialized versions of the four statements to be crafted during the later half of 2024.
+(SKOS + Turtle too?)

 ## Stable URIs Development and Maintenance